 What is “Otaku”?

-Otaku (オタク) is often translated as a nerd or geek, but originally refers to people who love Japanese pop culture such as Anime and Manga (comic books).
-Now it is generally considered this word exclusively applies to those who have a strong interest or are obsessed with particular things.
+Otaku (オタク) is often translated as a nerd or geek in English, but it originally refers to people who love Japanese pop culture such as Anime and Manga (comic books).
+Now it is generally considered that this word exclusively applies to those who have a strong interest or are obsessed with particular things.

 You should be careful when you use this word to describe someone though as some people might think it is rude.
 While the concept of Otaku is getting more common among people compared to a decade ago, some people still have negative or confusing impressions of this term.